 Designing unique systems

 Do you know that feeling of satisfaction when you complete a puzzle?
 What about a recipe that worked well and the result was delicious?
 Surely many people enjoyed playing with building blocks and games such as LEGO and Tetris.
 To me this is how I feel about design and how I work with it.
-It is all about systems!
+It is all about systems and its connections!

 A system is a group of things that work together and also a particular way of doing something.
 When you change one element, it affects everything else and you need to find again the balance in the whole scheme.
 That is what makes each system unique to me, and it is a great game to play!

-This idea applies not only to colour palettes, patterns and whole spaces, but also the process you use to get to your result. (hint: these are the things I love to design!)
+This idea applies not only to colour palettes, patterns and whole spaces, but also the process you use to get to your result. (hint: these are some of the things I love to design!)